When it comes to bringing things home from France, French souvenirs tickle the tastebuds like nowhere else.

-But away form plastic Eiffel Towers and dubious berets, here's a guide to authentic French souvenirs that your friends and family will actually want to receive.
+Forget plastic Eiffel Towers and dubious berets.
+Here, we focus on authentic French souvenirs that your friends and family will actually want to receive.

 Pastel pretty in pink, lemon, lavender and mint, nothing whispers sweet French chic like a well arranged set of macarons.

 Like the shades they come in, they represent Paris at its rose-tinted best, all twinkling lights and dreamy riverside walks, wrapped up in an art deco version of an intoxicating moulin rouge.

 Quernons d'Ardoise hail from the Anjou region in the Loire.
 They take their colour from the slate that decorates the castle and their insides from something altogether tastier.

 In essence, they're caramelized praline, coated with violet chocolate with chopped almonds and hazelnuts inside.